-SHRI K. C. PANT: Why are you so impatient?
+SHRI K. C PANT.
+Why are you so impatient?
 I am coming to that.
-Now, rural finance, particularly direct finance for agricultural production, has features peculiar to it, such as personal security. uncertainties arising from susceptibilities to natural calamity, predominance of subsistence farming in our country and the relatively long period over which the production process is spread.
-Those make it difficult for commercial banks to undertake such business.
-The banks are trustees of the depositors' money and there is a limit beyond which they cannot be expected to risk their resources.
+Now, finance, particularly finance for agricultural production has features peculiar to it, such as personal security, uncertainties susceptibilities to natural calamity, predominance of subsistence farming in our country and the relatively long period over which the production process is spread.
+Those make it difficult for commercial banks undertake such business.
+The banks are trustees of the depositors' money and there is a limit beyond they cannot be expected to risk their resources.

-THE VICE-CHAIRMAN (SHRI M. P. BHAROAVA): Mr. Pant, I want to tell you that you have taken 28 minutes.
+THE VICE-CHAIRMAN (SHRI M. P. BHARGAVA): Mr. Pant, I want to tell you that you have taken 28 minutes.

-SHRI K. C. PANT: I will try to hurry up and finish as quickly as possible,
+SHRI K. C. PANT: I will try to hurry up and finish as quickly as possible.